On a canonical polynomial for links of elliptic singularities: The shape of the canonical polynomial for elliptic singularities

 \begin{remark} The geometric interpretation of the above property is as follows: assume that the elliptic graph $\Gamma$ is numerically Gorenstein.
-In this case, by \cite{Nell} for a Gorenstein singularity $(X,0)$ supported on $\Gamma$ there exists $f_j\in H^0(\widetilde X, \calO(-C_j))$, such that for any $E_v\subset B_{j+1}$ the vanishing order of $f_j$ along $E_v$ is the multiplicity of $C_j$ at $E_v$.
-In other words, if $\text{div}_E(f_j)=C_j+l_j$ is the divisor of $f_j$ supported on $E$ then the support of $l_j$ does not contain any $E_v$ from $B_{j+1}$.
+In this case, by \cite{Nell} for a Gorenstein singularity $(X,0)$ supported on $\Gamma$ there exists $f_j\in H^0(\widetilde X, \calO(-C_j))$, such that if $\text{div}_E(f_j)=C_j+l_j$ is the divisor of $f_j$ supported on $E$, then the support of $l_j$ does not contain any $E_v$ from $B_{j+1}$.
 Moreover, one can also conclude that it contains no $E_v$ which intersects $B_{j+1}$ nontrivially, cf. \cite[3.3.8]{NNIII}. \end{remark}

 In the next section we will prove that necessarily $Supp_j(P_0)\neq\emptyset$ for all $j$.
 This means that the elliptic sequence $\{B_j\}$ and the cycles $\{C_j\}$ can be read off completely from the canonical polynomial $P_0(\bt)$.